matrixfox/matrixfox.github.io/_posts/2024-5-21-how-to-install-onetrainer.md

 ## Setting up OneTrainer

-Check out my next blog post to learn how to get started with training SDXL LoRAs.
+In my next article, I will be demonstrating how to <a href="http://matrixfox.com/blog/2024/05/28/onetrainer-training-sdxl-loras/">create an SDXL LoRa using OneTrainer</a>.
+This comprehensive guide will cover everything from the basics of SDXL LoRa's to the step-by-step process of setting up and using OneTrainer for optimal results.